 Visit Our Virtual Museum

-We look forward to the near future when we can gather together again.
-During our temporary closure, we invite you to explore our website, subscribe to our e-newsletter, and visit our Facebook, Twitter, and Instagram accounts for a steady stream of engaging content.
+We invite you to explore our website, subscribe to our e-newsletter, and visit our Facebook, Twitter, and Instagram accounts for a steady stream of engaging content.
 We thank you for your continued support during these extraordinary times.

 Looking to connect with a group experience?
 We now offer virtual group tours of Notorious RBG: The Life and Times of Ruth Bader Ginsburg!

 Public “drop-in” virtual tours of Notorious RBG take place each Thursday at 10:30 AM.
 Click here to reserve your spot.

 Karkomi Holocaust Exhibition & Take A Stand Center: Audio Tours

 Our audio tours present the personal stories of local Survivors through compelling spoken narrative.
 The audio tour is available for both Karkomi Holocaust Exhibition and Take A Stand Center.
 Sample a few of the Karkomi Holocaust Exhibition audio tour stops with the links below: